avnet-iotconnect/iotc-azurertos-sdk/samples/wfi32iot/QUICKSTART.md

         ```
 * Save the file when done.

-### Setting up the CLOUD.CFG file
+### Configure the IoTConnect Account

-* Ensure that you eject the drive after making any changes to the files, and then restarting the board.
-The PC filesystem may be caching the file contents, and it may not allow the device to complete writing to the device before a restart.
 * Open the CLOUD.CFG file in a text editor.
 If the contents of CLOUD.CFG do not have text like CPID and ENV,
-delete the file, eject the drive, restart the board and re-open the file.
-Restarting will populate the defaults.
+delete the file, eject the drive, reset the board and re-open the file as resetting will populate the defaults.
 * Set the CPID and Environment per your IoTConnect account settings, which can be found in Settings -> Key Vault in your IoTConnect portal.
-* Save the file, eject the drive and restart the board.
+* Save the file, eject the USB drive then reset the board.
 * Your device should connect to your IoTConnect account and publish sensor data periodically.